material-components/material-components-ios/components/ActionSheet/README.md

 1. Both classes are presented from the bottom of the screen on an iPhone and have a list of actions.

-2. Both classes support both a title and message but both are optional properties.
+2. Both classes support optional title and message properties.

 #### Differences